17 Powerful SMS Marketing Tips [2019 Update]

 10. It’s Ok To Go Past 160 Characters

 Most of your campaigns should be able to fit inside 160 characters but there will be times where you will need to go beyond that text limit.

 Let’s say you need to type out a message that requires 300 characters just type out your message and when you send it out it’ll be stitched together into one long SMS message on the recipient’s side.

 11. Don’t Text Too Often

-Email and SMS marketing platforms share a lot in common but one major difference is message frequency.
+Email and online SMS platforms share a lot in common but one major difference is message frequency.

 People are ok with receiving daily emails from trusted and valuable sources but rarely will this ever be the case with SMS.

 SMS requires a little more finesse since mobile users have a low tolerance for businesses that are constantly blasting their phone with SMS promotions.
 The only excpetion to this is if the person has joined your list knowing that you will text them frequently.

 The typical frequency cap is 1 SMS per week but our clients will typically send one SMS per fortnight ot even once per month.
 I wouldn’t recommend texting less than that just in case a person forgets they subscribed to your list.